GAA-UAM/scikit-fda/docs/modules/exploratory/outliers.rst

 Each of the outlier detection methods in scikit-fda has the same API as the outlier detection methods of `scikit-learn <https://scikit-learn.org/stable/modules/outlier_detection.html>`_.

-Interquartilic Range Outlier Detector
+Interquartile Range Outlier Detector
 ------------------------------------

 One of the most common ways of outlier detection is given by the functional data boxplot.
-An observation is marked as an outlier if it has points :math:`1.5 \cdot IQR` times outside the region containing the deepest 50% of the curves (the central region), where :math:`IQR` is the interquartilic range.
+An observation is marked as an outlier if it has points :math:`1.5 \cdot IQR` times outside the region containing the deepest 50% of the curves (the central region), where :math:`IQR` is the interquartile range.

 .. autosummary::
    :toctree: autosummary